List of Twin Peaks characters: Lawrence Jacoby

 Lawrence Jacoby, portrayed by Russ Tamblyn, is a highly eccentric psychiatrist.
 Born January 30, 1934, Jacoby spent some of his life in Hawaii, and is fascinated by Tiki culture.

-Prior to her murder, Laura Palmer was Jacoby's patient.
+Laura Palmer was Jacoby's patient.
 Jacoby has radically unconventional treatment practices, and it is unclear whether his treatment of Laura was inappropriate.
-At Laura's grave after her funeral, Jacoby tells FBI agent Dale Cooper that he is not a good person and doesn't really care about his patients, who see him as their friend, but that Laura changed all that and changed him; Laura was in pain and the reasons for that were so mysterious that Jacoby couldn't penetrate the walls she had built around it.
+At Laura's grave after her funeral, Jacoby tells FBI agent Dale Cooper that he is not a good person and does not really care about his patients, who see him as their friend, but that Laura changed all that and changed him; Laura was in pain, and the reasons for that were so mysterious that Jacoby could not penetrate the walls she had built around it.
 Because of this, he has an insight into Laura's personality that few others have.
 The unidentified person in Sarah Palmer's vision seen digging up James's half of Laura's necklace (at the end of the pilot) is in fact Jacoby.

-James, Donna and Maddy Ferguson discover that Laura had made a series of audiotapes to Jacoby in which she describes some of her dreams and nightmares.
+James, Donna, and Maddy Ferguson discover that Laura had made a series of audiotapes for Jacoby in which she describes some of her dreams and nightmares.
 Believing he has more of these, they hatch a plan to lure him away from his office by dressing Maddy up as Laura and filming her making a similar message.
 When Jacoby goes to confront "Laura", he is attacked and beaten unconscious by a masked figure, suffering a heart attack in the process.
 After a period of recovery he returns to continue his work, mainly with Ben Horne and Nadine Hurley.

 Jacoby is married to a Hawaiian woman, Eolani (Jennifer Aquino, uncredited), who is seen only once in the series.
 He is known for keeping cocktail umbrellas marked with dates of events that affected him.
 He is also a keen surfer.
 A recognizable trait are his glasses, one lens of which is blue, the other red.
 He also can do some conjuring tricks.

 After his medical license is revoked, Jacoby moves to a mobile home by 2014 and begins broadcasting an internet series as "Dr. Amp".
 As part of the series, he sells shovels that he spray-paints gold.
 He starts a possible romantic relationship with Nadine, an avid watcher of his show.

 The character is rumored to have been inspired by the ethnobotanist and shamanistic explorer Terence McKenna.

 In "The Firefly", a 2011 episode of the science fiction series Fringe, Walter Bishop uses a pair of red-and-blue glasses to examine a man's aura and says, "These were created by an old friend of mine, Dr. Jacoby from Washington State."